Anyaoma/Buy_Sell_Hold_ML_Prediction/README.md

 1. I applied the Gaussian Mixture Model, a regime detection model.
 This identified the inherent regimes within the data.
 Additionally, the 90th and 10th quantile values were also derived from each regime in order to treat returns based on applicable regime.
 This eliminates the removal of extremely high returns which arent outliers.

 2. Negative gamma was taken out from the data across all assets.
-3. Highly imbalanced classes in any model will prevent the model from learning actual patterns for the undersamples classes, thereby favouring the oversampled or dominant set.
-I applied the undersampling technique of data removal.
+3. I applied the undersampling technique of data removal.
 I reduced the HOLD class to a ratio of 3.5:1 of buy and sell in a bid to also let the model understand the real life distribution of the return values, and also model the data appropriately.

 ![image](https://github.com/user-attachments/assets/01537db6-6d82-489b-afda-2de8d57bd386)